rtous/edcav/spark/README.md

 ### A1.1 With Docker

-In order to perform this lab assignment over Docker you could run an Ubuntu container as explained [here](../docker_ubuntu.md).
+In order to perform this lab assignment over Docker you could run an Ubuntu container as explained [here](../docker_ubuntu.md), but adding the port 4040 to the port mappings.
 Additionally, you should install some dependencies:

+	root@813847d78b39:/# apt-get update
 	root@813847d78b39:/# apt-get install -y python
 	root@813847d78b39:/# apt-get install -y python-pip
-	root@813847d78b39:/# apt-get pip install numpy
+	root@813847d78b39:/# pip install numpy
 	root@813847d78b39:/# apt-get install default-jdk

 You can then jump to section 3.